lmmx/octopolars/README.md

 Options:
   -w, --walk                Walk files (default lists repos).
   -x, --extract             Read the text content of each file (not
                             directories).
-Use with caution on large sets!
+Use with caution!
-  -o, --output-format TEXT  Output format: table, csv, json, or ndjson.
+  -o, --output-format TEXT  Output format: table, parquet, csv, json, or ndjson.
   -c, --cols INTEGER        Number of table columns to show.
 Default -1 means
                             show all.
   -r, --rows INTEGER        Number of table rows to show.
 Default -1 means